 - Color.
 While some Etsy or Poshmark sellers disagree, I recommend that you get a plain white mannequin.
 I’ve used black mannequins and mannequins with designs and have always found that plain white offers the best picture quality consistently.
 Some mannequins come with “sleeves” to change the color but, let’s be honest, changing them is too much of a hassle.
 So get something that is white to begin with.

 - Stand Quality.
 Having a mannequin that won’t stand upright is annoying.
 The first male mannequin I bought always leaned heavily to the left and I had to adjust the angle of every picture I took with it.

-Bonnlo Female Dress Form – Best Mannequin For Selling Clothes
+1. Bonnlo Dress Form – Best Mannequin For Poshmark & eBay

 If you are a reseller that focuses mainly on women’s clothing, this is the mannequin you should get.
 It is a great price, good quality, looks great, and as in the proper size to be useful for a wide range of clothing.
 Don’t be tempted to get the cheaper “non-upgraded” version as it is rickety and difficult to use.

-AMT Mannequin – Best Male Mannequin For Clothing Display
+2. AMT Mannequin – Best Male Mannequin For Clothing

 While I prefer to sell men’s clothing on eBay, finding a mannequin to use was no easy task.
 The majority of mannequins available are female so I was ecstatic when I tried this one.
 Good size, decent quality, and a great price make this the best male mannequin for resellers (at least in my humble opinion)

-Roxy Plus Size – Best Plus Size Mannequin For Poshmark
+3. Roxy Plus Size – Best Plus Size Mannequin